geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/cvp.md

 Design implications include:
 * Ability to define and represent gardens, beds, seeds, plantings, crops, varieties, dates, observations.
 * Useful representations for the plan, such as a timeline view and/or calendar view.
-* The ability to specify a planting in general terms as a crop during planning, then later narrow it to a specific variety by specifying a seed.
+* The ability to specify a planting in general terms (i.e. as a crop) during planning, then later narrow it to a specific variety.
-* Some ability to view other garden plans (or aspects) in the chapter.
+* The ability to view other gardens in the chapter.
 (This is a unique value proposition.)
 * The ability to review historical outcome data (and perhaps other prior experiences with the crop or variety) from other chapter members in order to improve seed selection and other aspects of planning. (unique value proposition)
-* Some ability to see garden plans for the season of interest under development by other members.  (unique value proposition)
+* The ability to see garden plans for the season of interest under development by other members.  (unique value proposition)

 ### 3. Effective support for garden management.

-The alpha release supports garden management.
+The 1.0 release supports garden management.
 We use "management" to refer to features of the app that are used during the actual growing season, as opposed to "planning", which refer to features that are used prior to the actual growing season.

 There are other garden planning apps that support garden management.
-However, the ability of GGC to provide information about garden management from other users in the chapter should make garden management a significant value proposition for GGC.
+However, the ability of GGC to provide information about garden management practices of other users in the chapter should make garden management a significant value proposition for GGC.

 Effective support means:
 * Users find that GGC has an above threshold feature set for garden management.